pepstock-org/Charba-Wiki/versioned_docs/version-5.2/configuration/Interaction.md

 ---
 ## Interaction

-The interaction configuration defines how a user can interact with the chart via hover or tooltips.
+The interaction configuration defines how a user can interact with the chart via event or tooltips.

 To get, change and apply own properties, you can invoke the **set** and **get** methods, as following: